 - Using a private signal to remind the student to pay attention to key information

 What is included in the 504 should be based on the experience of what works, and not just a generic list that is the same for all ADHD students in the school.

 2. Completing Assignments

-ADHD students need clear support and checking to make sure their work has followed all the directions.
+ADHD students need clear support and frequent check-ins to make sure their work has followed all the directions.
 For instance:

 - Shortened work periods with breaks

 - Chunking parts of an assignment into clear tasks